volks73/panser/README.md

 ## What is Panser? ##

-The Panser project is a Command-Line Interface (CLI) application for (de)serializing data formats in a UNIX, pipe-friendly manner.
+The Panser project is a Command-Line Interface (CLI) application for (de)serializing data formats in a pipe-friendly manner.
 The project is primarily written in the [Rust](http://www.rust-lang.org) programming language.
+It can be installed on any [platform](https://forge.rust-lang.org/platform-support.html) supported by the Rust programming language, including: Linux, macOS, and  Windows.
 The idea is to have a single application for reading data in one format on stdin and writing the same data but in a different format to stdout.
 It is possible to read data from a file and write to another file, but the application is focused on creating streams of data that can be piped into a socket, such as a TCP stream.
 The primary motivator for the application is to read [JSON](http://www.json.org/) data and output to the [MessagePack](http://msgpack.org/index.html) format which could be used with a TCP stream to develop low-level Application Programming Interfaces (APIs) for network-enabled applications.
 The reverse is also a desired goal: reading in MessagePack data (binary, machine-readable) and transcoding it to JSON (text, human-readable).

 After accomplishing the primary goal of transcoding between JSON and MessagePack (Msgpack) formats, additional formats were gradually added using the [serde](https://github.com/serde-rs/serde) project and related libraries.
 Almost all of the formats listed in the [Data Formats](https://serde.rs/#data-formats) section of the [Overview](https://serde.rs/) for the serde project are implemented.
 The intention is to add more formats as more crates are developed using the serde framework.

 ## Installation ##

+Panser can be installed on any platform supported by the Rust programming language, including Linux, macOS, and Windows.
+It is possible to run Panser on Windows using the native command prompt (cmd.exe) or a terminal emulator, like [Mintty](https://mintty.github.io/) via [Cygwin](https://www.cygwin.com/).

 ### Dependencies ###